Self-Drive Namibia

 Day 2 : Windhoek > Sossusvlei

-After breakfast you depart Windhoek in your rental vehicle and drive onwards to arrive at Hoodia Desert Lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
-The rest of the afternoon is at leisure at Hoodia Desert Lodge to enjoy your scenic desert surroundings and relax by the pool.
-Lunch on arrival is included for you.
-At optional extra you can select to join a guided sundowner drive with Hoodia on their property.
+After breakfast you depart Windhoek in your rental vehicle and drive onwards to arrive at your lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
+The rest of the afternoon is at leisure to enjoy your scenic desert surroundings and relax by the pool.
+If you want you can also visit Sesriem Canyon, a nearby geological attraction.

-Hoodia Desert Lodge lies nestled on the banks of the Tsauchab River, overlooked by the impressive Naukluft Mountains.
-The lodge offers comfortable accommodation in tented, thatched bungalows equipped with a private open-air bathroom, air-conditioning, minibar, tea / coffee station and a shaded balcony.
-The lodge restaurant serves excellent traditional and international cuisine accompanied by a wide selection of South African wines from the underground wine cellar.
+Your accommodation: Hoodia Desert Lodge lies nestled on the banks of the Tsauchab River, overlooked by the impressive Naukluft Mountains.
+The lodge offers comfortable accommodation in tented.
+The lodge restaurant serves excellent traditional and international cuisine accompanied by a wide selection of South African wines.
 A wooden walkway leads you to a refreshing swimming pool sculpted into natural rock.

 Day 3 : Sossusvlei

-This morning you will rise early for a captivating guided Sossusvlei excursion as arranged with Hoodia Desert Lodge.
-You would enter the park at sunrise and capture the dunes whilst the light is soft, and shadows accentuate the towering shapes and curves.
-This area boasts some of the highest free-standing sand dunes in the world and your guide will give you an insight into the formation of the Namib Desert and its myriad of fascinating creatures and plants that have adapted to survive these harsh environs.
-Once you have explored Sossusvlei, Deadvlei, and surrounding dune fields to your heart’s content you can enjoy a relaxed picnic in the shade of a camel thorn tree.
-You then return to Hoodia Desert Lodge in the early afternoon, with the rest of the afternoon at your leisure.
+This morning you will rise early for a magical excursion with your local guide into the Namib Naukluft National Park, entering the Park gates at sunrise to capture the dunes whilst the light is soft and shadows accentuate their towering shapes and curves.
+This area boasts some of the highest free-standing sand dunes in the world.
+Your guide will give you an insight on the formation of the Namib Desert and its myriad of fascinating creatures and plants that have adapted to survive these harsh environs.
+Once you have explored the area to your hearts content you can enjoy coffee and tea break in Sossusvlei area with seasonal fruits and homemade cookies.

 Day 4 : Sossusvlei > Swakopmund